LucaT2/3D-Object-Morphing-VAE/README.md

 # 3D-Object-Morphing-VAE 🤖

 A 3D Variational Autoencoder (VAE) trained on the **Modelnet10** dataset that can **morph and interpolate 3D objects** across 10 distinct categories.
 This project demonstrates the power of latent space manipulation for generating novel 3D geometry.
-This model used many training techniques that are in this paper: (Generative and Discriminative Voxel Modeling with Convolutional Neural Networks)[https://arxiv.org/abs/1608.04236], most important being the modified loss function that penalizes the model if it generates wrong empty voxels.
+This model used many training techniques that are in this paper: [Generative and Discriminative Voxel Modeling with Convolutional Neural Networks](https://arxiv.org/abs/1608.04236), most important being the modified loss function that penalizes the model if it generates wrong empty voxels.

 ## 🚀 Live Demo & Code